CharleRoger/Garden/Canon/Regions/Sunshore/Cadereu/Ran/Rantag.md

 ### Individual example

 The words for father and mother were *icat* /i:cɑt/ and *inan* /i:nɑn/.
 These featured a fossilized i-, originally from the honorific *exe* [içi].
 They were based on the older, archaic forms *tatta* and namma.
-The change from t to c is irregular; it is theorized to have happened due to the influence of neighbouring ç in the intermediate form /içtan/.
+The change from t to c is irregular; it is theorized to have happened due to the influence of neighbouring ç in the intermediate form [içtan].
 The same change is seen in the [[Serquky]] *icir*, a form of address to the king, from *tir*.
 ### List

 | Rantag           | English                            |